Black Death: Signs and symptoms

-Bubonic plague

 Symptoms of the plague include fever of 38–41 °C, headaches, painful aching joints, nausea and vomiting, and a general feeling of malaise.
 Left untreated, 80% of victims die within eight days.

 Contemporary accounts of the pandemic are varied and often imprecise.
 (Note: In Britain "the special symptoms characteristic of the plague of 1348–9 were four in number:— (1) Gangrenous inflammation of the throat and lungs; (2) Violent pains in the region of the chest; (3) The vomiting and spitting of blood; and (4) The pestilential odour coming from the bodies and breath of the sick.")
 The most commonly noted symptom was the appearance of buboes (or gavocciolos) in the groin, neck and armpits, which oozed pus and bled when opened.
 Boccaccio's description:

 In men and women alike it first betrayed itself by the emergence of certain tumours in the groin or armpits, some of which grew as large as a common apple, others as an egg ...
 From the two said parts of the body this deadly gavocciolo soon began to propagate and spread itself in all directions indifferently; after which the form of the malady began to change, black spots or livid making their appearance in many cases on the arm or the thigh or elsewhere, now few and large, now minute and numerous.
 As the gavocciolo had been and still was an infallible token of approaching death, such also were these spots on whomsoever they showed themselves.
 (Note: The only medical detail that is questionable in Boccaccio's description is that the gavocciolo was an "infallible token of approaching death", as, if the bubo discharges, recovery is possible.)

 This was followed by acute fever and vomiting of blood.
 Most people died two to seven days after initial infection.
 Freckle-like spots and rashes, which may have been caused by flea-bites, were identified as another potential sign of plague.

-Pneumonic plague

 Lodewijk Heyligen, whose master Cardinal Giovanni Colonna died of plague in 1348, noted a distinct form of the disease, pneumonic plague, that infected the lungs and led to respiratory problems.
 Symptoms include fever, cough and blood-tinged sputum.
 As the disease progresses, sputum becomes free-flowing and bright red.
 Pneumonic plague has a mortality rate of 90–95%.

-Septicemic plague

 Septicemic plague is the least common of the three forms, with an untreated mortality rate near 100%.
 Symptoms are high fevers and purple skin patches (purpura due to disseminated intravascular coagulation).
 In cases of pneumonic and particularly septicemic plague, the progress of the disease is so rapid that there would often be no time for the development of the enlarged lymph nodes that were noted as buboes.